-Figure 16: concept sketch showing principles for development of the Rock Bay remediation lands art and raingardens
+Figure 16: concept sketch showing principles for development of the Rock Bay remediation lands

-15.8.6.
-Explore environmental restoration of Rock Bay and its shoreline, as compatible with land use and access.

-15.8.
-7. Seek opportunities to daylight the creek that once flowed into Rock Bay or to celebrate the creek's former path through features such as public art or rain gardens.
+- 15.8.5.
+Consider additional pathways along the shore of Rock Bay, linking to Queens Avenue and possibly north to the intersection of Bay Street and Bridge Street intersection. - 15.8.6.
+Consider efforts to restore the habitat of Rock Bay and its shoreline, as compatible with land use and access. - 15.8.
+7. Seek opportunities to daylight the creek that once flowed into Rock Bay or to celebrate the creek's former path through features such as public art or rain gardens. - 15.8.8.

-15.8.8.
 Restore native shoreline forest where feasible given the need for barge access.

 Map 16.
-The historic path of the Creek that once flowed into Rock Bay (map courtesy of Fernwood Community Association)
+The historic path of the Creek that once flowed into Rock Bay (map courtesy of Fernwood Community Association).
+The dashed and solid lines show routes of the creek as shown in historic maps.